10 Best Caption Contest Examples (and How to Run One)

 Before creating your contest, you’ll need to set a primary goal.
 This will help you learn if your giveaway was a success and measure your results.

-The best way to set your caption contest goal is to ask yourself what you want to achieve by running a giveaway.
+The best way to set your contest goal is to ask yourself what you want to achieve by running a giveaway.

 For instance, you might want to run a contest to: